Skip to content

 • You are training a model on the same fused tape every other production model trained on.

 For strategies where source-identity matters at trade time, pin the source.
-Mode 2 returns raw observation rows from a single named feed and stamps df.attrs["source"] so the validator catches downstream mismatches.
+A source= pin selects raw observation rows from a single named feed.
+On obs(), pass granularity="observation" for the per-report rows.

 )